OnlyNov/OnlyNov/README.md

-- 👋 Hi, I’m @OnlyNov!
+🫡Sup!
+I’m V1k
-- 👀 I’m interested in Python, Java, C++, C#, Machine learning, Game Development!
+🦕 Python/GameDev/ML intusiast
-- 📫 How to reach me vity1244@gmail.com
+📫 Business email: vity1244@gmail.com

 <!---
 OnlyNov/OnlyNov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.